HeyProtagonist/HeyProtagonist/README.md

 <hr>

 <p>
-  I'm a Senior Software Engineer at <a href="https://www.infovision.com/">Infovision</a>, passionate about crafting front-end web experiences.
+  I'm a Senior Software Engineer at <a href="https://www.infovision.com/">Infovision</a>, passionate about crafting full-stack web experiences.
 </p>

 <p>